dancingCamel/WHO-Mortality-Data-API/README.md

 Get a dictionary of all available population data
 >GET '/api/population-all'

 #### Find Population Using Custom Query:
-Get population data for given country, year or sex (or any combination thereof).
+Get raw population data for given country, year or sex (or any combination thereof).

 >GET '/population/query?country=<country>&year=<year>&sex=<sex>'

 e.g.
 Return population data for Males in the United Kingdom in 1989:
->GET '/population/query?country=4308&year=1989&sex=1'
+>GET '/population?country=4308&year=1989&sex=1'

 ### Mortality Data